 - Buyer and Seller receive the fully-signed Contract on Tuesday, the 3-day attorney review period begins on the next business day, Wednesday, but Friday of that week is a holiday.
 Wednesday is the first business day and the attorney review period expires at the end of the third business day (excluding weekends and holidays), which is Monday.

-To recap, you do not need to make all Contract modifications and finalize the Contract within three days.
-You do need to ensure that your attorney either sends or receives the first notice terminating or “disapproving” the Contract (whichever the case may be) within the first three business days after you and the Seller have each received a copy of the fully-signed Contract.
+To recap, the three-day rule for Attorney Review doesn’t mean you have to negotiate and finalize the Contract within three days.
+Instead, you simply need to have your attorney send the first letter (or “notice”) terminating or “disapproving” the Contract (whichever the case may be) within the first three business days after you and the Seller have each received a copy of the fully-signed Contract.

 If not, the realtor-prepared form Contract you signed becomes legally binding, and you lose your rights to make Contract modifications by way of the Attorney Review process.

-Note also that if you signed a Contract for the purchase of a home without any licensed realtors involved (for example, you are buying a home from someone you know and neither of you are represented by a real estate agent, or it is a “for sale by owner” home and you negotiated directly with the Seller, etc.), then there will be no Attorney Review provision included in your Contract unless you or the Seller specifically wrote that provision in before you signed it.
+Note also that if you signed a Contract for the purchase of a home without any licensed realtors involved (for example, you are buying a home from someone you know and neither of you are represented by a real estate agent, or it is a “for sale by owner” home and you negotiated directly with the Seller, etc.), then there will be no Attorney Review in the traditional sense, as the right to Attorney Review is a law in New Jersey specifically aimed at Realtor-prepared Contracts.

-A fully-signed Contract of that nature, which was not prepared by a licensed realtor, and which does not contain an Attorney Review provision, is legally binding as soon as both parties have signed it.
+Instead, a fully-signed Contract of that nature, which was not prepared by a licensed Realtor, and which does not contain an express Attorney Review provision, is legally binding as soon as both parties have signed it.